 * Every elected municipal official.

 An individual must obtain a filer id and password by completing a PIN application in order to file electronically on the Commission’s website.

 Prior to 2011, the directors and members of boards, commissions and authorities were required to file Personal Financial Disclosure Statements.
 The 2011 Act removed that requirement, but instead, the director and members of boards, commissions and authorities must file an annual affidavit swearing that the director or member did not take any official action from which he or she derived personal gain in the previous calendar year.
 This affidavit must be filed on or before January 31 of each year and may be filed by first logging into our at e-filing system.

-In order to make the filing, executive directors and members of state boards, commissions or authorities may continue to use the same filer id and password which they previously used to file their personal financial disclosure reports.
+In order to make the filing, executive directors and members of state boards, commissions, authorities, or councils may continue to use the same filer id and password which they previously used to file their personal financial disclosure reports.
 If an individual is new to a board, commission or authority, the individual must complete a PFD PIN Application to obtain a filer id and password for e-filing the annual affidavit.